 Working at home tests all of your skills, especially time management and organization (and patience if you still have young children at home).
-Our time is at a premium as we struggle to balance work, play, and family.
-Sometimes, it’s enough to drive you crazy!
-But working at home can also be incredibly rewarding, especially once you’re organized, focused, and working efficiently!
-Here are 8 Tips for Staying Sane When Working at Home that will help you get organized, focused, working efficiently, and manage the interruptions we deal with all too often when working at home.
+But working at home can also be incredibly rewarding, especially once you’re organized, focused, and working efficiently.
+Today I’m sharing 8 tips for staying sane when working at home that will help you to get organized, focused, working efficiently, and successfully managing the interruptions that occur all too often when working at home.

 8 Tips for Staying Sane When Working at Home

-#1 Have a Dedicated Space in Your Home for Your Home Office
+#1 Have a Dedicated Space in Your Home for Your Office

 Preferably with a door that closes…and locks.